November 8-10 & November 15-17 2019

 Dates and Locations

+The cost of the program is $65 per participant.
+Chapters can register participants by following the instructions listed below.
 Travel to and from the camp is the responsibility of the chapter/associate chapter.

 Who can attend?